gfh112/Lars/_teaching/Principles-of-astronomy.md

 location: "Hong Kong"
 ---
 The course description can be found <a href="https://webapp.science.hku.hk/sr4/servlet/enquiry?Type=Course&course_code=PHYS3652" target="_blank">here</a>.
-The course changed its name to Astrophysics in 2021 and I was a teaching assistant there from 2021-2023:
+The course changed its name to <a href="[https://gfh112.github.io/Lars/portfolio/Introduction_X-ray_reverberation](https://gfh112.github.io/Lars/teaching/Astrophysics)" target="_self">Astrophysics</a> in 2021 and I was a teaching assistant there from 2021-2023:

 * Gravity